Research Centers and Programs

 The Health Equity Research Program at the Center for Diversity and Health Equity is a multidisciplinary, collaborative child health equity research hub for information, resources, talent, expertise, data and partnership for expanding child health equity research at Seattle Children’s and beyond.

-The program is advancing health equity research and applying a health equity lens to all research through the following programs:
+We are advancing health equity research and applying a health equity lens to all research through the following programs:

 - Health Equity Community Advisory Council

-- Health Equity Research Mentored Scholars Award
+- Health Equity Research Mentored Scholars Program

 The program works closely with Seattle Children’s Research Institute to lead and participate in reviews and recommendations for research institute policies to ensure that those policies are designed to enhance our ability to engage, enroll and retain diverse research participants and build a diverse research workforce.

 The program currently sponsors seminars, research works-in-progress sessions and trainings to support Seattle Children’s Research Institute/University of Washington researchers in the area of health equity research and community partnership in research.
-We currently sponsor four works-in-progress sessions per fiscal year for researchers at the Center for Child Health, Behavior and Development and the Center for Clinical and Translational Research to have a venue to share their health equity–related research works with other researchers and staff engaged in health equity and disparities, and gain critical feedback.
+We currently sponsor up to four works-in-progress sessions per fiscal year for researchers at the Center for Child Health, Behavior and Development and the Center for Clinical and Translational Research to have a venue to share their health equity–related research works with other researchers and staff engaged in health equity and disparities, and gain critical feedback.